earthboundkid/Watsuji-and-Aesthetics/22 Glossary.md

 * _Magokoro_ [まごころ][ja] or [真心][ja] --- A pure heart, sincerity, or truthfulness.

 * *Meibutsu* [名物][ja] --- Goods for which a particular region is famous.
-In contemporary Japanese culture, the gifting of *meibutsu* to one's hometown acquaintances after a trip is considered good etiquette.
+In contemporary Japanese culture, the gifting of *meibutsu* to one’s hometown acquaintances after a trip is considered good etiquette.

 * *Men* [面][ja] --- See *omote*.